enginkarakurt/microbot-launcher-unix/README.md

 7. Now when you start Microbot through the Launcher again, it should work with your Jagex Account!

 ## Contributions
-Feel free to submit a pull request to the dev branch if you have worked on something (Feature / Bug)!
+Feel free to submit a pull request to the dev branch if you have worked on something!

-Also take a look at the Issues tab for things to solve and suggest features / report bugs if you encounter anything that could be improved!
+Also take a look at the Issues tab for things to solve and feel free to suggest features and report bugs if you encounter anything that could be improved!